NanoComp/meep/doc/docs/Perfectly_Matched_Layer.md

 ![](images/pwsource_Ez_PML.png)
 </center>

 For an $E_y$-polarized source and `is_integrated=True`, the wavefronts are planar only in the non-PML region as shown below.
 This is because the $E_y$ fields in the $y$-PML are being rescaled by a Jacobian matrix.
-The overall effect of this rescaling is minimal and can be safely ignored.
+(The key thing to remember is that the fields in the PML region are not "physical," but are carefully designed artificial quantities in order to eliminate boundary reflections; you should generally extract physical data only from the interior of the computational cell (outside the PML).)

 <center>
 ![](images/pwsource_Ey_PML.png)